zerospeedzero/devsecops/README.md

 12. Click "Cart" link and check "Checkout" button.
 Optional, you may try other links like shipping and payment for traffic generation.
 ![Alt text](./pic/checkout.png?raw=true)

-13. Go back to the website monitoring.
+13. Go back to the website monitoring (second icon on the left toolbar).
+Then, click your project name.
 You will see EUM data on the dashboard.
 Optional, if time allowed, you may drill down the end-to-end transaction result on this page later.
 ![Alt text](./pic/websitedashboard.png?raw=true)
 ### Lab 4 : Application perspective monitoring
-1. Click "Application perspective" icon on the left toolbar and then your application created in previous lab.
+1. Click "Application perspective" icon on the left toolbar and then your application name created in previous lab.
 You should be able to inspect the Application in Instana
 ![Alt text](./pic/example1.png?raw=true)
 2. Click "Dependencies" tab
 ![Alt text](./pic/example2.png?raw=true)